Butts County DUI Court Process

 Third Offense (Within 5 Years)

-• Felony DUI: A third DUI conviction within a 5-year period is considered a felony in Georgia.
+In Georgia, a third DUI conviction within a five-year period is classified as a felony offense.

 Court Programs in Butts